 - Types of matrices - (i) A matrix is said to be a row matrix if it has only one row and any number of columns.
 A row matrix is also called as a row vector. - (ii) A matrix is said to be a column matrix if it has only one column and any number of rows.
-It is also called as a column vector. - (iii) A matrix in which the number of rows is equal to the number of columns is called a square matrix. - (iv) A square matrix, all of whose elements, except those in the leading diagonal are zero is called a diagonal matrix. - (v) A diagonal matrix in which all the leading diagonal elements are same is called a scalar matrix. - (vi) A square matrix in which elements in the leading diagonal are all "1" and rest are all zero is called an identity matrix (or) unit matrix. - (vii) A matrix is said to be a zero matrix or null matrix if all its elements are zero. - (viii) If A is a matrix, the matrix obtained by interchanging the rows and columns of A is called its transpose and is denoted by $A^{T}$ . - (ix) A square matrix in which all the entries above the leading diagonal are zero is called a lower triangular matrix. - If all the entries below the leading diagonal are zero, then it is called an upper triangular matrix. - (x) Two matrices A and B are said to be equal if and only if they have the same order and each element of matrix A is equal to the corresponding element of matrix B. That is, $a{ij} = b{ij}$ for all i, j.
+It is also called as a column vector. - (iii) A matrix in which the number of rows is equal to the number of columns is called a square matrix. - (iv) A matrix is said to be a zero matrix or null matrix if all its elements are zero. - (v) If A is a matrix, the matrix obtained by interchanging the rows and columns of A is called its transpose and is denoted by $A^{T}$ . - (vi) A square matrix, all of whose elements, except those in the leading diagonal are zero is called a diagonal matrix. - (vii) A diagonal matrix in which all the leading diagonal elements are same is called a scalar matrix. - (viii) A square matrix in which elements in the leading diagonal are all "1" and rest are all zero is called an identity matrix (or) unit matrix. - (ix) A square matrix in which all the entries above the leading diagonal are zero is called a lower triangular matrix.

+If all the entries below the leading diagonal are zero, then it is called an upper triangular matrix.

+(x) Two matrices A and B are said to be equal if and only if they have the same order and each element of matrix A is equal to the corresponding element of matrix B. That is, $a{ij} = b{ij}$ for all i, j.